EstudioNexos/fuckspam/README.md

 to display the script with an editor to see and/or modify which countries are in these presets.

+These presets are made on my personal experience and are neither a representative list of spamming or hacking countires nor matter of discussion, so if you disagree or don't like them, if have a very simple solution for you: <em>don't use them</em>.

 Examples
 ========

 Do not block chinese addresses, but taiwan

-    ./fuckchina not but tw
+    sudo ./fuckchina not but tw

 Block known hackers, but not libya

-    ./fuckchina and hackers but not libya
+    sudo ./fuckchina and hackers but not libya

 Be hardcore, block 'em all

-    ./fuckchina and spammers and hackers
+    sudo ./fuckchina and spammers and hackers

 Warning
 =======